alphagov/forms/design/features/file-upload/README.md

 >
 > Each file must be smaller than 7MB.

-We used a specific copy to help form creators ask a file upload question:

-The main question text changed to ‘Ask for a file’ and the hint text says: "Be specific about the file you want to receive.
-For example 'Upload your annual report'".
+The first input label is now ‘Ask for a file’, with the hint text:

+> Be specific about the file you want to receive.
+For example ‘Upload your annual report’.

 In the section for adding hint text we included information to explain that form fillers would be told about the files they could upload.
 We added this because we saw that form creators would put this information in the hint text, leading to duplicate content on the question page for form fillers.

-The hint text content changed to: ‘You can add a short hint to help people upload the file you need.
+The hint text content now reads:

+> ‘You can add a short hint to help people upload the file you need.
 For example, you might need the file to contain specific information.
 People will be shown the types of file they can upload.’

-We found that some form fillers need to include a lot of contextual information about the file they want to get, so we changed the guidance content to reflect that.
-The copy: ‘Only add guidance if you need to give a longer explanation of what the uploaded file needs to contain, or to format your content with paragraphs, headings, lists or links.’
+We found that some form creators need to include a lot of contextual information about the file they want to get, so we changed the guidance content to reflect that.
+It reads:

+> Only add guidance if you need to give a longer explanation of what the uploaded file needs to contain, or to format your content with paragraphs, headings, lists or links.

 ### Upload a file - form filler user flow
 ![Upload a file user flow for form filler.
 Diagram](screenshots-released-version/002-upload-a-file-pattern-diagram.png)

 *A user flow diagram showing steps to upload and remove the file*

+The flow diagram shows the steps a form filler will go through as part of the form journey.

+1. ‘Choose a file’ page
+2. Select a file using the device’s native file browser, after selecting the file they continue on to the next page within the form
+3. ‘Check your file’ page showing a notification that the file was uploaded successfully with the option to remove it if necessary

+If the form filler continues, they will progress through the rest of the form.

-Choose a file, select a file using the device’s native file browser, once the file is selected continue, on the next ‘Check your file’ page show notification that the file was uploaded successfully, and the user can check their file and can remove it.
-If they continue, they go to the next question to check your answers page.
-If the user decides to remove the file they are taken to a new page and asked to confirm removing the file.
+If they decide to remove the file they are taken to a new page and asked to confirm the action.

 If they don’t confirm they go back to the ‘Check your file’ page, if they confirm removal, they go to ‘Upload a file’ page, with a notification that a file was successfully removed.

 When a user is on Check your answer page, and they want to change the file upload answer, they get directed to ‘Check your file’ page where they can remove the file and upload a new one.
-After uploading the new file, checking it, they should be taken back to the last check your answers page.
+After uploading the new file and checking it, they should be taken back to the last check your answers page.
 Once the user submits the form they are shown a confirmation page that the form was submitted.

 The diagram below outlines the journey with these steps